vuetifyjs/nuxt-module/docs/guide/server-side-rendering.md

 ## Vuetify Themes

 If you're using multiple Vuetify Themes with SSR enabled, Vuetify [useTheme](https://vuetifyjs.com/en/api/use-theme/) will not work since there is no way to know which theme to use in the server (the server will use the default theme).

+This module provides support to restore the theme using `prefers-color-scheme` for simple use cases where you have only two themes, check [Sec-CH-Prefers-Color-Scheme](#sec-ch-prefers-color-scheme) for more details.

-You will need to add some logic in the client to restore the theme after hydration.
+Alternatively, you will need to add some logic in the client to restore the theme after hydration.

 For example, if you want to use `dark` and `light` Vuetify Themes restoring the initial value using `prefers-color-scheme` and `localStorage`, you can use [useDark](https://vueuse.org/core/useDark/) and [useToogle](https://vueuse.org/shared/useToggle/) composables from VueUse in the following way:
 ```ts